awwaiid/p6-Inline-Ruby/README.md

   * One would do simple types -- strings, numbers
   * Second would do complex types -- Array, Hash
   * The simple would be called implicitly, the second explicit
-* Would be neat: RB['[1,2,3]'].each: { puts $^a }
-  * Where ruby 'each' is being passed a p6-callback-block
-* Use https://doc.perl6.org/language/subscripts instead of postcircumfix
 * Write up Lang Integration Guide
 * Separate out reusable roles

-Imagine this:

 # LICENSE